garysheng/faithwalk-os/profiles/delmar-coward-jr.md

 - Cast out the spirit of Down syndrome from a young man who was transformed overnight
 - Laid hands on a woman dying from AIDS who was completely healed within two weeks

+**Healing Methodology:** His healing approach combines faith activation with practical methods:
+- **Visualization**: "See yourself with what you want...
+You can have what you see" - guiding recipients to visualize wholeness before manifestation
+- **Direct Commands**: Speaking directly to sickness ("Arthritis, you bow down") and declaring body parts "brand new"
+- **Anointing Oil & Laying on Hands**: Physical application with prayers, enhanced by angelic assistance
+- **Remote Healing**: Faith operates without distance limitations, healing people via phone declarations
+- **Corporate Atmosphere**: Building expectation through worship, testimonies, and group faith

 **Spiritual Warfare Authority:** His ministry demonstrates practical spiritual warfare.
 During one encounter, a demon-possessed man couldn't see through the blood of Jesus that Coward had pleaded over another person: "He said, there's blood on that man...
 And it was the blood of Jesus that I plead over that man that he couldn't even see through."

 **Prison Ministry Impact:** When Encounter ministry enters maximum security prisons, supernatural transformation follows.
 "When we were coming into the prison, everybody was on good behavior...
 There ain't no cutting, no shanking... because they want to come to the meeting."
 Even broken fans begin working supernaturally during their services.